Skip to main content

 What does the MCP server expose from my workspace?

-The MCP server exposes Projects (Memory), Agents (Intelligence), and Automations (Execution) from the workspaces you authorize as a read-only virtual filesystem via inspect_space.
-The Genesis app source that write_file edits is backed by the same VFS that Taskade EVE uses to build apps — meaning external AI clients can collaborate on the same app source tree Taskade EVE works in.
+The MCP server exposes the Projects (Memory), Agents (Intelligence), and Automations (Execution) in the workspaces you authorize.
+A connected client can read them, create a project, and build or question an agent, but it cannot rewrite the contents of an existing project.
+App edits flow through the same foundation Taskade EVE uses to build apps, so external AI clients and Taskade EVE work on the same app.
 Permissions follow your Taskade RBAC tier (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer).

 Why is MCP important for Taskade users?